 - A. The applicant shall provide a plan for the land from which the sand and gravel will be excavated showing contours on at least five (5) foot intervals, and all improvements on the land and within three-hundred (300) feet of the property. - B. Mineral extraction and processing shall not be permitted closer than thirty (30) feet to the boundary of adjacent property, nor closer than three-hundred (300) feet to any existing residence, unless the owner or owners of such adjacent property sign a written consent to a lesser distance, and the Commission approves such lesser distance.
 The Commission may set greater separations as warranted by specific site conditions. - C. The Commission shall specify depth, degree of bank slopes and the distance from any public structures, for all excavations made in or near stream beds.
-The Commission shall determine setbacks from public rights-of-way when excavations are near such rights-of-way. - D. Sand and gravel shall be excavated in such a manner so as to leave an average of two (2) feet, or more if specified by the Commission, of undisturbed material over the entire excavation tract.
+The Commission shall determine setbacks from public rights-of-way when excavations are near such rights-of-way.

+- D. Sand and gravel shall be excavated in such a manner so as to leave an average of two (2) feet, or more if specified by the Commission, of undisturbed material over the entire excavation tract.
 Excavations shall be conducted so that excavated areas will not collect and retain stagnant water. - E. After dry pit sand and gravel excavations have been completed, the operator shall evenly spread excess waste materials over the bottom of the pit, and then shall evenly spread topsoil to a minimum depth of one and one-half (1-1⁄2) feet, unless evidence is produced that the land excavated had less than one and one-half (1-1⁄2) feet of topsoil prior to commencement of operations. - F. Haulage roads within the excavation tract shall be maintained in a reasonably dust-free condition.
 Hours of operation, unless otherwise specified by the Commission, shall be from 6:00 AM to 7:00 PM. - G. Rock crushers, concrete and asphalt mixing plants may be permitted, providing that the crushers and plants are accessory to the sand and gravel operations and primarily use materials excavated on-site. - H. The operator shall post security in a form acceptable to the City in a sum equal to the number of acres within the excavation tract, multiplied by five-hundred dollars (\$500.00), to ensure full compliance with all of the terms and regulations pertaining to the extraction and processing of sand and gravel.
-The minimum amount of such bond shall be two-thousand, five-hundred dollars (\$2,500.00) and the maximum amount twenty-five thousand dollars (\$25,000.00). - The operator shall furnish evidence of liability insurance of not less than fifty-thousand dollars (\$50,000.00) for any negligent act or omission in the operation or maintenance of sand and gravel pit, and the extraction and production of sand and gravel, and all activities connected with, or incidental thereto. - J. Prior to Commission action on a conditional use permit, the action shall be advertised as a Type III application per Chapter 16.72 and the property shall be posted as to the proposed use for a period of fifteen (15) days.
-This posting shall consist of a sign or signs, the number of which shall be determined by the City, three (3) feet by four (4) feet, posted in conspicuous locations visible from public rights-ofway.
+The minimum amount of such bond shall be two-thousand, five-hundred dollars (\$2,500.00) and the maximum amount twenty-five thousand dollars (\$25,000.00). - The operator shall furnish evidence of liability insurance of not less than fifty-thousand dollars (\$50,000.00) for any negligent act or omission in the operation or maintenance of sand and gravel pit, and the extraction and production of sand and gravel, and all activities connected with, or incidental thereto. - J. Prior to action on a conditional use permit, the action shall be advertised as a Type III application per Chapter 16.72

-Chapter 16.13840 SOLID WASTE
+Chapter 16.138 SOLID WASTE

-16.13840.010 Solid Waste Facilities
+16.138.010 Solid Waste Facilities